Adient (NYSE:ADNT) Price Target Cut to $50.00 by Analysts at Credit Suisse Group

-Adient (NYSE:ADNT – Get Rating) had its price target decreased by research analysts at Credit Suisse Group from $55.00 to $50.00 in a research report issued on Thursday, The Fly reports.
-Credit Suisse Group’s price objective would indicate a potential upside of 58.78% from the stock’s previous close.
+Adient (NYSE:ADNT – Get Rating) had its price target cut by Credit Suisse Group from $55.00 to $50.00 in a research report report published on Thursday, The Fly reports.

-Other equities analysts have also recently issued research reports about the stock.
-Zacks Investment Research cut shares of Adient from a “hold” rating to a “strong sell” rating and set a $29.00 price target on the stock. in a research report on Tuesday, April 12th.
-Morgan Stanley reduced their price target on shares of Adient from $38.00 to $36.00 and set an “underweight” rating on the stock in a research report on Wednesday, April 6th.
-Wells Fargo & Company reduced their price target on shares of Adient from $60.00 to $50.00 and set an “overweight” rating on the stock in a research report on Friday, April 1st.
-BNP Paribas started coverage on shares of Adient in a report on Monday, April 11th.
-They issued a “neutral” rating and a $32.00 price objective on the stock.
-Finally, Deutsche Bank Aktiengesellschaft cut their price objective on shares of Adient from $59.00 to $41.00 and set a “buy” rating on the stock in a report on Thursday, April 21st.
-Two equities research analysts have rated the stock with a sell rating, five have assigned a hold rating and five have issued a buy rating to the stock.
-According to MarketBeat.com, Adient presently has an average rating of “Hold” and a consensus target price of $42.40.
+ADNT has been the topic of several other reports.
+Bank of America upgraded shares of Adient from an underperform rating to a neutral rating and set a $47.00 price objective on the stock in a report on Wednesday, April 6th.
+Exane BNP Paribas initiated coverage on shares of Adient in a report on Monday, April 11th.
+They issued a neutral rating on the stock.
+Barclays cut their target price on shares of Adient from $45.00 to $37.00 and set an equal weight rating on the stock in a research note on Thursday, April 7th.
+Zacks Investment Research downgraded shares of Adient from a hold rating to a strong sell rating and set a $29.00 target price on the stock. in a research note on Tuesday, April 12th.
+Finally, BNP Paribas initiated coverage on shares of Adient in a research note on Monday, April 11th.
+They set a neutral rating and a $32.00 target price on the stock.
+Two research analysts have rated the stock with a sell rating, five have given a hold rating and five have issued a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the company presently has a consensus rating of Hold and a consensus target price of $42.40.

-In other news, EVP Jerome J. Dorlack sold 7,600 shares of the company’s stock in a transaction that occurred on Tuesday, May 10th.
+In related news, EVP Jerome J. Dorlack sold 7,600 shares of the stock in a transaction on Tuesday, May 10th.
 The shares were sold at an average price of $31.29, for a total value of $237,804.00.
-Following the transaction, the executive vice president now owns 113,484 shares in the company, valued at $3,550,914.36.
-The sale was disclosed in a legal filing with the SEC, which is available at this link.
-Corporate insiders own 0.36% of the company’s stock.
+Following the transaction, the executive vice president now directly owns 113,484 shares of the company’s stock, valued at approximately $3,550,914.36.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+Company insiders own 0.36% of the company’s stock.

-Hedge funds and other institutional investors have recently modified their holdings of the company.
-Point72 Hong Kong Ltd lifted its position in Adient by 12.8% during the third quarter.
-Point72 Hong Kong Ltd now owns 2,610 shares of the company’s stock valued at $108,000 after purchasing an additional 296 shares during the period.
-State of Michigan Retirement System lifted its position in Adient by 1.3% during the fourth quarter.
-State of Michigan Retirement System now owns 23,886 shares of the company’s stock valued at $1,144,000 after purchasing an additional 300 shares during the period.
-Profund Advisors LLC lifted its position in Adient by 5.5% during the fourth quarter.
-Profund Advisors LLC now owns 7,348 shares of the company’s stock valued at $352,000 after purchasing an additional 383 shares during the period.
-First Republic Investment Management Inc. lifted its position in Adient by 1.6% during the third quarter.
-First Republic Investment Management Inc. now owns 26,634 shares of the company’s stock valued at $1,104,000 after purchasing an additional 414 shares during the period.
-Finally, CWM LLC lifted its position in Adient by 385.2% during the first quarter.
-CWM LLC now owns 621 shares of the company’s stock valued at $25,000 after purchasing an additional 493 shares during the period.
-Hedge funds and other institutional investors own 94.09% of the company’s stock.
+Hedge funds and other institutional investors have recently bought and sold shares of the stock.
+CWM LLC grew its position in shares of Adient by 385.2% in the 1st quarter.
+CWM LLC now owns 621 shares of the company’s stock valued at $25,000 after buying an additional 493 shares during the last quarter.
+Counterpoint Mutual Funds LLC acquired a new stake in Adient during the 1st quarter worth $26,000.
+Ellevest Inc. boosted its stake in Adient by 792.3% during the 4th quarter.
+Ellevest Inc. now owns 1,044 shares of the company’s stock worth $50,000 after purchasing an additional 927 shares during the period.
+Covestor Ltd acquired a new stake in Adient during the 4th quarter worth $66,000.
+Finally, FourThought Financial LLC boosted its stake in Adient by 36,420.0% during the 3rd quarter.
+FourThought Financial LLC now owns 1,826 shares of the company’s stock worth $75,000 after purchasing an additional 1,821 shares during the period.
+94.09% of the stock is currently owned by hedge funds and other institutional investors.

 Adient plc designs, develops, manufactures, and markets a range of seating systems and components for passenger cars, commercial vehicles, and light trucks.
 The company's seating solutions include frames, mechanisms, foams, head restraints, armrests, and trim covers.
 It serves automotive original equipment manufacturers in the Americas, including North America and South America; Europe, Middle East, and Africa; and Asia Pacific.